ImYiZheng/coding-challenge/README.md

 (2) In insight_testsuite directory, I made two simple tests.
 You can find the corresponding outputs in the tweet_output directory.
 (3) The codes are in src directory.
 2. How to run test:
-I write all codes in Python, you can directly run test.py/ my-own-test-2-tweets-larger60s.py/ test-2-tweets-all-distinct.py and will get results in the corresponding directory.
+I write all codes in Python, you can directly run test.py or my-own-test-2-tweets-larger60s.py or test-2-tweets-all-distinct.py and will get results in the corresponding directory.